 Instrumental music performances and music study clubs began to appear in Pensacola during the late 1800s and early 1900s.
-By 1919, the Pensacola Music Study Club formed and in 1925, John and Louise Northup began hosting regular music gatherings with friends in their home on the southwest corner of Spring and Gregory Streets (today the Pensacola Victorian Bed & Breakfast).
+By 1919, the Pensacola Music Study Club formed and in 1925, Edwin and Louise Northup began hosting regular music gatherings with friends in their home on the southwest corner of Spring and Gregory Streets (today the Pensacola Victorian Bed & Breakfast).
 In 1926, representatives of the Civic Music Association of America came to Pensacola to sell memberships that gave exclusive access to performances of classical music through a series of concerts featuring national talent.
 In their initial campaign, they were able to sell 800 memberships for the traveling series at $5 each.
 The Pensacola Philharmonic Orchestra was first formed in 1926 by German immigrant John W. Borjes as a reaction to the visiting concert series.

 Professor Borjes, who studied music at the storied conservatory Leipzig, recognized the need for Pensacola to have an institution of its own that could develop local talent and also provide access to symphonic music for the entire community.
 We know from Borjes’ comments that he formed the ensemble with a hope “to demonstrate to this city that it is not necessary to go out of town to get good music.”
 Having been music director of orchestras in New York’s Shubert Theatre and Memphis’ Orpheum Theatre no doubt gave Borjes the requisite experience and credibility this new venture would need.
 Members of this early ensemble included many members of the 20-piece Saenger Theatre Concert Orchestra, among others.
 Their debut performance, a free concert that took place at Pensacola High School, was well received as documented in the local newspaper.